dmcg/daviddenton.github.io/_drafts/powerfeature.md

 ---
-layout: post title: "Kotlin Companion Objects: Shiny new entries for our API toy-box"
+layout: post
+title: "Companion Objects: Kotlin's unexpected power feature"
-tags: [kotlin, fp, design]
+tags: [kotlin, design]
-comments: false thumbnail: assets/img/outklassed.jpg
+comments: false thumbnail: assets/img/powerfeature.jpg
 ---

-Exploring the different types of superpower which are afforded to us by Kotlin's companion objects, and how we can use them in unusual ways to design our APIs.
+In which we explore the different types of superpower which are afforded to us by Kotlin's companion objects, and how we can use them in unusual ways to design our APIs.

 <a title="Photo by PIXNIO @ https://pixnio.com/objects/toys/giant-robot-exhibition"><img width="512" alt="Dog.in.sleep" src="../../../assets/img/toys.jpg"></a>